gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - An exception is thrown if any of the `ProjectConnection`s fail to properly resolve the model.
 - An exception is thrown if any of the resolved `EclipseProject`s have the same name.
 - An exception is thrown if a dependency cycle is detected e.g. project A depends on B and B depends on A.
+- When building a composite, a cancellation token can be provided.
+If the build is cancelled with the cancellation token, building the composite fails and `BuildCancelledException` is thrown.

 ##### Open issues